-For the past few years I have written weekly articles on fitness, military forces training, injuries, and starting a fitness program.
+For the past few years, I have written weekly articles on fitness, military forces training, injuries and starting a fitness program.
 If you are looking for answers to questions concerning military fitness, it is probably in the article archive.
-Take look at some of the topics and titles:
+Take a look at some of the topics and titles:

 Get started with a program for better health:

 - Starting a Fitness Program

 - Overwhelmed at Fitness Centers?
 Don't Be

 - Beginning A Fitness Lifestyle Change